striderr1o1/striderrweb/_posts/2025-10-4-sample-markdown.md

     )
     return results["documents"][0]
 ```
 and the weather tool.
-For this, we use the tavily search engine:
+For this, use the tavily search engine:
 ```python
 def GetWeatherFromWeb(City):
     tavily_client = TavilyClient(api_key=os.environ.get('TAVILY_API_KEY'))